 Misspelling your name on purpose

-To modify your summary text, go into the Edit LinkedIn Profile screen and click on the little pencil edit icon next to your LinkedIn summary.
+To modify your summary text, go into the Edit LinkedIn Profile screen and click on the little pencil edit icon next to the About section.

 To make sure that people can still find you when they search on your misspelled name, add a common misspellings list to the bottom of your summary text, like this.

 Common misspellings: Joe Hertvick, Joe Hertvig, Joe Hertvic, Joe Hertviz, Joe Hertivik